gehadfatah/Walkthrough/README.md

 3- You can use this function to customize you activity :

+a- The type of progress, dots  by default it's dots :
+**DOTS_TYPE**
+    setProgressType(DOTS_TYPE);

-a- The color of progress :
+b- The color of progress :
 ```java
 setProgressBarColor(R.color.colorName);
 ```
-b- Transition : you can use any of this built in transitions **ACCORDION_TRANSFORMER**, **BACK_TO_FORE_TRANSFORMER**, **FORE_TO_BACK_TRANSFORMER**,
+c- Transition : you can use any of this built in transitions **ACCORDION_TRANSFORMER**, **BACK_TO_FORE_TRANSFORMER**, **FORE_TO_BACK_TRANSFORMER**,